Movie titles can be so… positive and cheerful: The Day the Sky Exploded

 In a completely different vein, let me mention that the American and British premieres of our feature film were held in September 1961 and on an undetermined date (1960?).
 Yours truly must admit that he does not understand why the title of the film presented in the United States, The Day the Sky Exploded, differed from that offered to British moviegoers, Death Comes from Outer Space.
 This being said (typed?), I would like to submit a suggestion to film clubs and cinemas.
 They should consider the possibility of offering a dual program including The Day the Sky Exploded and an American feature film released in June 1957, The Night the World Exploded.
 Just sayin’.
 Before I forget, please note that this latest disaster film described the adventures of researchers dealing with a series of violent earthquakes.

 Interestingly, the voice of the person reading the lines of dialogue of a female laboratory assistant was very similar to that of Lois Maxwell Marriott, born Lois Ruth Hooker.
-A few years later, this largely unknown Canadian actress lent his face to a character both secondary and iconic of the most important series of feature films of the 20th and 21st centuries, Eve / Jane Moneypenny, executive assistant of the boss of the British secret agent James Bond, a well-known character mentioned in a May 2018 issue of our blog / bulletin / thingee.
+A few years later, this largely unknown Canadian actress lent her face to a character both secondary and iconic of one the most important series of feature films of the 20th and 21st centuries, Eve / Jane Moneypenny, executive assistant of the boss of the British secret agent James Bond, a well-known character mentioned in a May 2018 issue of our blog / bulletin / thingee.

 The voice of the person reading McLaren’s many lines of dialogue, on the other hand, was very similar to that of Canadian actor Shane Rimmer.
 And here lies a tale.
 Sorry.